iProov/react-native/README.md

 ## Introduction
 The iProov Biometrics React Native SDK wraps iProov's native iOS (Swift) and Android (Java) SDKs behind a JavaScript interface for use from within your React Native iOS or Android app.

-> ⚠️ **IMPORTANT:** The iProov Biometrics React Native SDK is currently in preview, which means that there may be missing/broken functionality, and the API is still subject to change.
-Please contact us to provide your feedback regarding the iProov Biometrics React Native SDK Preview.

 ### Requirements

-- React Native 0.60 and above
+- React Native 0.72 and above
 - iOS 12.4 and above
 - Android API Level 21 (Android 5 Lollipop) and above